Disappearance of Daniel Robinson: Investigation

 In late July 2021, a human skull was found in the area south of where Robinson's vehicle was recovered.
 Testing later indicated that the skull was not that of Robinson, and no additional human remains were recovered at that time.

 In a statement made on September 16, 2021, the Buckeye Police Department announced that they had worked with outside agencies to search over 70 square miles, with the assistance of UTVs, cadaver dogs, drones, and helicopters.

-After the discovery of the Jeep, Robinson's family hired Jeff McGrath, an accident reconstructionist and private investigator for 3LawsRecon.
+After the discovery of the Jeep, Robinson's family hired Jeff McGrath, an accident reconstructionist and private investigator.
 McGrath suggested that the accident scene had been staged.
-He stated that after the airbags deployed, the ignition was turned over 46 more times, and that there was an additional 11 mi on the car that registered after the car crashed.
+He stated that after the airbags deployed, the ignition was turned over 46 more times, and that there was an additional 11 mi on the car's odometer that registered after the car crashed.
 McGrath also noted there was red paint on Robinson's Jeep that had been transferred from another vehicle, which suggested a collision prior to when the Jeep came to rest in the ravine.

 The rancher who found Robinson's car had been in the area on July 17, 2021 as he searched for his cattle, but he asserted that Robinson's car was not in the ravine until he returned on July 19, 2021.
 Thus, Robinson's family doesn't believe Daniel's car was in the ravine for 30 days since the time of his disappearance.

 After his disappearance, someone went into Daniel Robinson's apartment in Tempe, ransacked his closet and accessed his laptop.
 Robinson's family convinced the Tempe Police Department to do forensics work on all of Daniel's electronics including his personal computer and gaming system.
 The results of that forensics work indicated that someone had been looking at Daniel's search history and "just fooling around on this computer."

 Investigators in October 2021 announced that Robinson had been texting a woman he met while delivering for Instacart and reportedly was invited inside and exchanged numbers with her.
 Later text messages showed that he visited her home several times unannounced, and the woman indicated that she was extremely uncomfortable with his actions.
 Police initially interviewed friends, family and coworkers about Robinson being suicidal over the situation, but all told investigators that he was not.

 On November 9, 2021, it was announced that a second set of human remains had been discovered while searching for Robinson, and had been sent out for DNA testing and identification.
 The preliminary investigation, based on anthropological indication of race and the amount of time outside, has led officials to believe neither set of remains to be Robinson.

 Daniel Robinson has not been found and his disappearance remains a mystery.